mariana-khach/Erdos_DSBootcamp_Fall2024_CarSalesPricePrediction/README.md

 - Linear Regression
 - Tree Methods
 - Support Vector Machines
 We start with linear regression model as a baseline model.
 We also use Elastic Net linear model from python sklearn library.
 Elastic Net uses combination of Lasso and Ridge regularizations.
-We will then compare results from different regression models.
+We then compare results from different regression models.
 We use grid search to find optimal model parameters for different regression methods.
 We want to learn:
 - Which features have the most influence on sales price prediction?
 - Which regression model will provide the best performance?